-The Alzheimer’s Research Center is advocating exercise as one of the best weapons against the disease.
+Science is recommending exercise as a way to prevent Alzheimer’s.
 Exercise protects your hippocampus, the part of your brain which governs memory and spatial navigation, the first things to go with Alzheimer’s.
 A recent Finnish study with twins showed exercise to reduce dementia risks even over genetics.
 Even babies of mothers who exercised during pregnancy are born with more mature brains.
 So much evidence is accumulating that physical exercise is the miracle potion for getting and keeping your brain healthy at any age.

 How Much Exercise Is Enough?

 The exact amount or intensity of the exercise required has yet to be determined, but it appears that the minimum is thankfully low and studies have shown that modest amounts of exercise yield positive results.
 In fact, even strength training can have lasting cognitive benefits.
 Research has confirmed that walking just 72 blocks (roughly 6 miles) a week can enhance brain function.
 In general, exercise improves the connectivity of brain circuits, increases gray matter (actual neurons), combats and reverses the brain shrinkage associated with aging, increases performance on cognitive tasks, and shields you from stress and depression.

 Moving your body increases the blood flow to your brain which elevates oxygen levels which triggers biochemical changes protecting the new resulting neurons by bathing them in nerve growth factor (BDNF).
 These conditions encourage your brain to grow and change by forming new neural pathways and synaptic connections, a process known as neuroplasticity.